-(Mark One)

-☐ Yes ☑ No

-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2005

-ΟR

-■ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number: 000-50976

-HURON CONSULTING GROUP INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-01-0666114 (I.R.S.
-Employer Identification Number)

-550 West Van Buren Street Chicago, Illinois 60607

-(Address of principal executive offices and zip code) (312) 583-8700

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act:

-Title of each c ass Name of each exchange on which registered Common Stock, par value \$ 0.01 per share NASDAQ National Market Indicate by check mark if the regis ☐ Yes X No trant is a well-known sea soned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the regis ☐ Yes X No trant is not required to file e reports pursuant to Section 13 or Section 15(d) of the Act. the preceding 12 month all reports required to be filed by Section 13 or 15(d) of the Secusion for such shorter period that the registrant was required to file rements for the past 90 days. , gistrant's knowledge, in d suant to Item 405 of Regulation S-K is not contained herein, and will lefinitive proxy or information statements incorporated by reference 10-K. Indicate by check mark whether the definition of "accelerated filer and celerated filer, an accelerated filer, or a non-accelerated filer.
-See Rule 12b-2 of the Exchange Act.
-Large accelerated filer ■ Accelerated filer ☐ Non-accelerated filer

-The aggregate market value of the registrant's common stock held by non-affiliates as of June 30, 2005 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$170,137,000.
+rokwi 10- N. (Mark ⊠ One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) (DF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Decen OR nber 31, 2005 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF Commission file number: 0 00-50976 HURON CONSULTING (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 01-0666114 (I.R.S.
+Employer Identification Number) 550 West Van Buren S Chicago, Illinois 606 (Address of principal executive offices (312) 583-8700 (Registrant's telephone number, includ treet 07 and zip code) Securities registered pursuant to Section Securities registered pursuant to Section Title of each class Common Stock, par value \$0.01 per share NASDAQ National Market during require Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Indicate by check mark if the registrant is not required to file reports pursuant to Sec Indicate by check mark whether the registrant (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was required ements for the past 90 days.
+Yes \boxtimes No \square tion 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 to file such reports), and (2) has been subject to such filing Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Reg Form 1 Fregistrant's knowledge, in definitive proxy or information statements incorporated b 10 -K. \square - Indicate by check mark whether the registrant is a large accelerated filer, an accelera ted filer, or a non-accelerated filer.
+See definition of "accelerated file and lar rge accelerated filer" in Rule 12b-2 of the Exchange Act.
+N 1 Large accelerated filer \square Accelerated filer Indicate by check mark whether the registrant is a shell company (as defined in Rule The aggregate market value of the registrant's common stock held by non-affiliates a ly completed second fiscal quarter) was approximately \$170,137,000. as a substant of most As of Enhance 10, 2006, 17, 250, 065 shares of the registrent's common stock, nor vis lua CO O1 par abara wara autatandina